 The iO does not have such rubber grips and it arguably prioritises aesthetics over practicalities.
 That said, the paint finish to the handle isn’t glossy and the brush does not feel all that slippy.

 The Genius is available in 6 colour options.
 Your choices are white, rose gold, silver, orchid purple, black and midnight black.
-The iO is available in 4 options.
-Those are white alabaster, black onyx, violet ametrine and rose quartz.
+The iO is available in 1 option, black onyx.
 Some colours are available only with specific variants of the 9000 or iO.

 One of the biggest differences between these 2 brushes is the motor inside.

 The iO has a new frictionless motor which has been designed specifically for the iO.

 Basically it works slightly differently to the motor in the Genius 9000, but it achieves the same results.
 The benefit being really that it is quite a bit quieter than the Genius 9000.
 About 10 decibels quieter.

 Another subtle difference on the back of the change in motor is that the iO now offers micro vibrations compared to the pulsations that are offered on the 9000.